OpenDAX/OpenDAX/README.rst

 At this point the code is at best, pre-alpha quality and it is not ready to be installed on production systems.

+All parts of the system are open for modification at this time.
+This includes the ABI of the libraries as well as the communication protocol itself.
+The ABI will not be changed unless absolutely necessary.

 ---------------------
 Installation